Mayor welcomes Chelsea Pensioners to Haywards Heath & Beech Hurst Bowls Club for special anniversary

 Haywards Heath & Beech Hurst Bowls Club is a friendly mixed club, affiliated to Bowls England and Sussex County Bowls.
 They currently have some 70 playing members as well as over 30 family and social members.

 The Club welcomes membership enquiries from new or previous bowlers, and has several experienced members who can help people just starting to play and those looking to improve.
-For more information, please visit the of this site.
 They would be delighted to hear from you!

 For more information on the Haywards Heath and Beech Hurst Bowls Club visit https://www.hhbowls.com